teamfunbus/webapi-i-challenge/README.md

 - **Fork** and **Clone** this repository.
 - **CD into the folder** where you cloned the repository.
 - Type `yarn` or `npm install` to download all dependencies listed inside `package.json`.
+- Type `yarn bootstrap` to run the setup script we've included for you.
+Don't worry too much about what it's doing for now, we'll cover what it's doing for you next week.

 ### Database access